Anhui Province, China: Best Things to Do – Top Picks

 Tips for Local Transfers and Private Cars

 Once you’ve arrived, local transfers are straightforward.
 Buses and taxis are widely available, but hiring a private car can offer more flexibility.
-This is especially useful if you’re traveling with family or have a packed itinerary10.
+This is especially useful if you’re traveling with family or have a packed itinerary.

 For more detailed travel tips, check out this comprehensive guide.
 It covers everything from visa requirements to local customs, ensuring you’re well-prepared for your adventure.